ruflas/headset-battery-indicator/README.md

 ## ✨ Features

-- Displays a dynamic tray icon that reflects the current battery level.
-- Shows a charging icon when the device is plugged in.
-- Updates automatically every 60 seconds.
+* **Dynamic Tray Icon:** Displays battery level and charging status at a glance.
+* **Configurable Notifications:** Get a desktop notification (and a headset sound!) when your battery drops below a level you choose.
+* **Full Context Menu:** Right-click the icon to:
-- Displays the device name (from `headsetcontrol`) in the tooltip.
+    * See the connected device name and status.
+    * Enable or disable low-battery notifications.
+    * Set the notification threshold (10%, 20%, 30%, etc.).
+* **Persistent Settings:** Remembers your notification preferences after a restart.
+* **Tooltip Info:** Hover over the icon to see the device name and battery percentage.
-- Extremely low resource usage.
+* **Extremely low resource usage.**

 ---